arronfloppy/python-handbook/README.md

 # python-handbook
+Usefull code snippets for learning python.
-# This project contains code from Flavio Copes's python-handbook
+It contains code from Flavio Copes's python-handbook.